davidrapan/ha-solcast/README.md

 If you have more than one Solcast account because you have more than 2 rooftop setups, enter both account API keys seperated by a comma `xxxxxxxx-xxxxx-xxxx,yyyyyyyy-yyyyy-yyyy`

+*This is you `API Key` not your rooftop id created in Solcast.
+You can find your API key here [api key](https://toolkit.solcast.com.au/account)

 ![img1](https://github.com/oziee/ha-solcast-solar/blob/v3/.github/SCREENSHOTS/install.png)

 ## Basic HA Automation to manual poll Solcast API data: